jeh0753/MNIST/README.md

 Deep Learning with MNIST Dataset
 ================================
-This is an attempt at gaining high-level accurate predictions of numerical results using the MNIST dataset.
-It attempts to run the model through the following process:
+This is a project that gains high-level accurate predictions of numerical results using the MNIST dataset.
+It runs the model through the following processes:
-1. Through a simple linear model
+1. A simple linear model
-2. Through a fully connected, single layer neural network
+2. A fully connected, single layer neural network
-3. Through a convolutional neural network (CNN)
+3. A convolutional neural network (CNN)
-4. Through a CNN with Batch Normalization
+4. A CNN with Batch Normalization

 Dropout and Data Augmentation techniques are used to control for overfitting.
 Basic ensembling is used to achieve the best possible final results.